Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \subsubsection{Adaptive Threshold}

-To address the problem of fixed threshold, Top-$k$ sparsification algorithms \cite{SparSGDwithMemory}\cite{ConvSparGrad} well select the top-$k$ gradients (in terms of absolute values) at each iteration.
+To address the problem of Fixed Threshold, Top-$k$ sparsification algorithms~\citep{SparSGDwithMemory,ConvSparGrad,DGC,shi2020layer,shi2021towards} select the top-$k$ gradients (in terms of absolute values) at each iteration.

-Dryden et al. \cite{CommQuantforDataPara} proposed an adaptive threshold, which uses a fixed proportion $\pi$ to indicate the proportion of gradient elements to transmit.
-In every iteration, the algorithm will determine a positive threshold and a negative one to satisfy the desired proportion.
+Dryden et al.~\citep{CommQuantforDataPara} proposed an adaptive threshold, which uses a fixed proportion $\pi$ to indicate the proportion of gradient elements to transmit.
+In every iteration, the algorithm determines a positive threshold and a negative one to satisfy the desired proportion.
 This method is able to make sure that the compressing ratio will not change during the training process.
-Despite that this technique requires the sorting of the whole gradient vector elements and costs extra computing time, it still cuts down the wall-lock time a lot.

-Aji \& Heaﬁeld \cite{SparCommforDisGD} presented another adaptive threshold method, which only chooses one absolute threshold rather than two.
-All gradients whose absolute value is smaller than this threshold will be dropped.
-The parameters and the corresponding gradients may not have comparable scales across different parts of the neural network.
-If all gradients are compared with one global threshold, some gradients of small scale will be possibly never transmitted.
-Considering this problem, Aji \& Heaﬁeld made use of layer normalization \cite{LayNorm} to make a global threshold work.
+Despite that this technique requires the sorting of the whole gradient vector elements and costs extra computing time, it still reduces the wall-lock time a lot.
+Aji \& Heafield~\citep{SparCommforDisGD} proposed another adaptive threshold method that uses a single threshold to drop all gradients whose absolute value is smaller than the threshold.
+However, parameters and their corresponding gradients may have varying scales across different parts of the model.
+As comparing all gradients with one global threshold may result in the loss of some small-scale gradients, Aji \& Heafield exploited layer normalization ~\citep{LayNorm} to make a global threshold work.

-Depending on local gradient activity, Chen et al. \cite{Adacomp} proposed a novel gradient compression scheme, AdaComp, which can self-adapt the compression rate.
-Chen et al. showed that most of the gradient compression techniques do not work well for convolutional layers.
-The different types of neural layers, mini-batch sizes, and other factors may affect the compression rate.
-They proposed AdaComp to determine the sparsification level, adapting to all variations automatically.
+To account for local gradient activity, Chen et al.~\citep{Adacomp} proposed a novel gradient compression scheme, AdaComp, which can self-adapt the compression rate.
+They showed that most of the gradient compression techniques do not work well for convolutional layers, as different types of neural layers, mini-batch sizes, and other factors may affect the compression rate.
+AdaComp automatically determines the sparsification level, adapting to all variations.